nomannafees/UniversitySystem/README.md

 ### 9. Usage

-Once the application is running, you can:
+Once the application is running, you can

 Add a new university: Navigate to the Universities section and create a new university by filling out the required fields (e.g., University Name etc).
 Add a degree program: Select a university from the dropdown list and add a new degree program with details like degree name, last year merit, and fees.